llathrop/Udacity-ML-Capstone-Kaggle-Allstate/Allstate_final_report.md

 - _Has an initial solution been found and clearly reported?_
 - _Is the process of improvement clearly documented, such as what techniques were used?_
 - _Are intermediate and final solutions clearly reported as the process is improved?_

+Each regression was found to need individual tuning to achieve results, but as we were focused the final output of the stack, more time was spent refining the stacking techniques.
+It was found that due to the run time of the full model, especially operations like grid search, caching and resuse of the results was perhaps the most important step in the process, with each stage being broken out and and intermediate output of stages being preserved for later use.

+At each stage of the process, it was found helpful to provide intermediate results, to ensure that progress has been made.

+The base technique of stacking was further refined by adding features via other methods, such as averaging and clustering the results of stage 1 models.
+Each of these was found to result in a small improvement in final score.

 ## IV.
 Results